User: sbaron1 is Stan Baron, IEEE Life Fellow, of Portland, Maine. Questions and comments can be directed to

-Various aspects of his contributions have been recognized with Technical Emmy Awards from The National Academy of Television Arts and Sciences (NATAS): in the NATAS 1982-1983 award cycle, the European Broadcasting Union (EBU), ITU, and SMPTE were recognized with EMMYs for the 4:2:2 digital television standard; in the 1989-1990 award cycle, Panasonic was recognized with an EMMY for its development of MARC Automatic/Robotic Record/Playback Video technology for Large Libraries that was based on Baron’s design for the NBC ARPS (Automated Record/Playback System); and in the 1991-1992 award cycle, CBS was recognized with an EMMY for the Vidifont.
+Various aspects of his contributions have been recognized with Technical Emmy Awards from The National Academy of Television Arts and Sciences (NATAS): in the NATAS 1982-1983 award cycle, the European Broadcasting Union (EBU), ITU, and SMPTE were recognized with EMMYs for the 4:2:2 component digital television standard; in the 1989-1990 award cycle, Panasonic was recognized with an EMMY for its development of the MARC Automatic/Robotic Record/Playback Video technology for Large Libraries that was based on Baron’s design for the NBC ARPS (Automated Record/Playback System); and in the 1991-1992 award cycle, CBS was recognized with an EMMY for the Vidifont.
 In the 2007-2008 award cycle, NATAS recognized the work of the ATSC with an EMMY statuette.

 Mr. Baron is a past-president of SMPTE.
 He also served two terms as SMPTE Engineering Vice President with responsibility for supervising approximately 100 projects and approximately 600 professionals involved in developing U.S. and international technical standards.
 As SMPTE Engineering Vice President, he rewrote the Administrative Practices of the Society related to development of standards, reducing the minimum time to approve a standard from 2-1/2 years to 6 months while still meeting ANSI, IEC, ISO, and ITU requirements.

 He has been elected an Honorary Member and Fellow of the SMPTE, an Honorary Member and Fellow of the Royal Television Society (UK), a Fellow of the IEEE, and a Fellow of the British Kinematograph Sound and Television Society (BKSTS).

 Mr. Baron has presented or published more than 125 papers on various subjects dealing with real-time computer generated graphics, digital image processing, automation and related issues.
 He is coauthor (with Prof. Mark I. Krivocheev of the Radio Research Institute in Moscow) of the book "Digital Image and Audio Communications: Toward a Global Information Infrastructure."
 His formal education includes BSEE and MSEE degrees from New York University.

 Mr. Baron resided in Stamford, Connecticut from 1965 through 1998.
 During the 1980's he served as chairman of the Stamford Police Commission.